Flu Season: It's Here, What Should I Do?

 People who live in nursing homes and other long-term care facilities;

-Adults and children 6 months and older with chronic heart or lung conditions, including asthma, diabetes, chronic kidney disease, or a weakened immune system (including immune system problems caused by medicines or by infection with HIV/AIDS);
+Adults and children 6 months and older with chronic heart or lung conditions, including asthma, diabetes, chronic kidney disease, or a weakened immune system (including immune system problems caused by medicines, like steroids, or by infection with HIV/AIDS);

 Women who will be pregnant during the influenza season;

 People with any condition that makes it hard to breathe or swallow, such as brain injury or disease, spinal cord injuries, seizure disorders, or other nerve or muscle disorders.

 2) Other people recommended to receive seasonal flu vaccine:

 All children ages 6 months to 18 years

 People who can give flu to others at high risk for complications.
 Any person in close contact with someone in a high-risk group should get vaccinated.
 This includes all health-care workers, household members and out-of-home caregivers of children less than 6 months of age, household family members of patients with asthma, diabetes, kidney disease and a weakened immune system, and household members of people 50 years and older.

 Where can I get a seasonal flu shot?

 Currently, TCRHCC has temporarily run out of adult flu vaccine.
 When another supply is received, the flu shot clinic at TCRHCC will restart.
 This is a special clinic for patients who only want a flu shot - you do not need an appointment.
 Please call TCRHCC at (928)283-2501 for updated information.